 Achieving Unified CCE system security requires an effective security policy that accurately defines access, connection requirements, and systems management within your contact center.
-Once you have a good security policy, you can use many state-of-the-art Cisco technologies and products to protect your data center resources from internal and external threats and to ensure data privacy, integrity, and system availability.
+A good security policy enables you to use many state-of-the-art Cisco technologies to protect your data center resources from internal and external threats.
+Security measures ensure data privacy, integrity, and system availability.

 Cisco Unified Communications SRND Based on Cisco Unified Communications Manager

 Data Center Networking: Server Farm Security SRNDv2